Sacred Heart Chapel

 See more Historical Photos

 In the early 1900s, the Sisters of St. Benedict's Convent continued to expand their order, welcoming about thirty new members each year.
 With this increase in numbers, they began to run short on space in both the academy and convent.
 In light of this difficulty, building plans were made in 1910 to create a college hall and new chapel.
-Architect George Stauduhar was selected to make the plans.
+Architect George P. Stauduhar was selected to make the plans.
 Stauduhar designed the building in a Roman renaissance style with sixteen columns of granite and a large dome ceiling.
 Ground was broken on October 5, 1911.
 Combined, the construction of both the college hall (St. Teresa Hall) and chapel cost $335,467.
-In 1912, Bishop James Trobec blessed the newly laid cornerstone and two years later in 1914, the building was completed.
-The official opening took place on March 25, 1914, although, because a church can only be consecrated once any debt for it has been settled, it would be almost 30 years before the Chapel was dedicated (consecrated) on October 24, 1943.
+In 1912, Bishop James Trobec blessed the newly laid cornerstone, and two years later, in 1914, the building was completed.
+The official opening took place on March 25, 1914; however, because a church can only be consecrated after any debt for it has been settled, it would be almost 30 years before the Chapel was consecrated on October 24, 1943.

 Seventy years later, the Benedictine Monastery decided to renovate the original Sacred Heart Chapel.
 They wanted a space that would reflect the new awareness of contemporary Benedictine Spirituality as it related to the quality of their lives together as a community.
 Beginning in 1981, members of the Monastery met in small groups of 20-25 sisters to design the new chapel.
 150 meetings and 3 designs later, construction was underway.
 In addition to awareness of spirituality, the sacredness of space and environment were key elements in the design of the new chapel.
 With these principles, the decision to build a gathering space was made.
 The Gathering Place, which the new space was to be called, was built in 3 levels: